JS Bordj Ménaïel: History

 The club spent 13 seasons playing in the Algerian top flight, with their last season being in 1995–96.
 The club's best finish was in the 1993–1994 season when they finished second to champions US Chaouia, who had the same number of points but a better goal differential.

 In 1987, the club reached the final of the Algerian Cup where they lost to eventual champions USM El Harrach 1–0.

 In 1995, the club played in the CAF Cup.
 In the first round, they beat Burkinabé side Union Sportive des Forces Armées 6–3 on aggregate, after winning the home leg 5–1 and losing the return leg 2–1.
 In the second round, they lost 3–3 on the away goals rule to Tunisian club Etoile du Sahel, after beating them 3–1 at home and losing 2–0 on the road.

-On June 25, 2022, JS Bordj Ménaïel promoted to the Algerian Ligue 2.
+On June 25, 2022, JS Bordj Ménaïel were promoted to the Algerian Ligue 2.